o-izima/bank-deposit-subscription-prediction/README.md

 ## Project Overview

-Banks frequently run marketing campaigns to attract new deposits from clients.
-This project builds a **production-ready machine learning system** capable of:

-- Predicting whether a client will subscribe to a term deposit campaign.
+This project delivers a **production-ready machine learning (ML) system** for predicting whether a bank client will subscribe to a term deposit following a marketing campaign.
+Beyond model development, the focus of this work is on **automation, reproducibility, and deployability**, demonstrating how a data science solution can be engineered for real-world use.
-- Producing probability-based subscription scores.
-- Deploying the best-performing model via FastAPI **locally and in the cloud using Render**.

-The project covers the **full ML workflow** — from EDA and preprocessing to model selection, hyperparameter tuning, and deployment.
+The system spans the **full ML lifecycle** — from exploratory analysis and feature engineering to automated model selection, deployment as a web service, and cloud hosting.
+The final solution exposes a **FastAPI-based REST API**, containerized with **Docker** and deployed to the cloud using **Render**, making the model accessible for real-time and batch predictions.

+### What Makes This Project Production-Ready

+Unlike notebook-only machine learning projects, this repository emphasizes engineering discipline and operational readiness:

+🔹 Modular ML Pipeline
+- Separate notebooks for:
+    - Exploratory Data Analysis (EDA)
+    - Preprocessing (single source of truth for data splits and feature pipelines)
+    - Baseline models
+    - Tree-based models
+    - Deep learning and anomaly detection
+    - Final model evaluation and selection

+- Strict train/validation/test isolation to prevent data leakage
+- All artifacts (models, metrics, preprocessors) saved and reused consistently

+### Automation & Engineering Best Practices
+- Artifact versioning: models, metrics, preprocessors saved explicitly
+- Environment-aware testing: same client script works locally and in the cloud
+- No hard-coded paths: environment variables used for configuration
+- Clear separation of concerns:
+    - Training ≠ Evaluation ≠ Deployment
+- Automated generation of deployment files (Dockerfile, API scaffolding)
+- Reproducible experiments via fixed random seeds and saved splits

 ---